 Edward Chaney, editor, Florence: A Travellers’ Companion, Constable, 1986 (Introduction to anthology)

 III Translations from the Chinese; Acton lived in China from 1932 to 1939

-With Ch’en Shih-Hsiang, Modern Chinese Poetry, Duckworth, 1936 (contents tba)
+With Ch’en Shih-Hsiang, Modern Chinese Poetry, Duckworth, 1936 (young poets)

-With Lee Yi-Hsieh, preface by Arthur Waley, Glue and Lacquer: Four Cautionary Tales, The Golden Cockerel Press, 1941 (selections from the seventeenth-century writer Feng Menglong’s Tales to Rouse the World)
+With Lee Yi-Hsieh, preface by Arthur Waley, Glue and Lacquer: Four Cautionary Tales, illustrated with drawings by Eric Gill interpreted on copper by Denis Tegetmeier, The Golden Cockerel Press, 1941 (selections from the seventeenth-century writer Feng Menglong’s Tales to Rouse the World)

 Aquarium, Duckworth, 1923